scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

    - Improved the formatting for better readability and user experience
    - Added responsive image containers with proper alt tags for accessibility
    - Implemented dark mode support for all content elements
+   - Created a modal version for non-logged-in users through the FAQ section

 ### Technical Notes: